0xbythesecond/MFA-Conditional-Access/README.md

 Select "My Organization is using Conditional Access" as the reason and click "Save."

-Note: Make sure you are signed in to the "AdatumLab500-04" Azure AD tenant with a user account that has the Global Administrator role.
+Note: Make sure you are signed in to the "AdatumLab500-04" Microsoft Entra ID tenant with a user account that has the Global Administrator role.

 </details>